March 11, 2026 (3mo ago)

 Then filter your analytics by any tag combination.
 Finally answer: "How much does the code review feature cost us per month?"

-Temps also includes a full OpenTelemetry collector.
-Combine the AI Gateway with OTel GenAI semantic conventions and you get end-to-end traces of every AI interaction:
+Temps includes a built-in OpenTelemetry collector.
+Combine the AI Gateway with OTel GenAI semantic conventions for end-to-end traces of every AI interaction:

-The AI Activity tab in your project dashboard shows these traces in a conversation view — system prompt, user messages, assistant responses, tool calls, and even reasoning/thinking blocks rendered inline.
+The AI Activity tab in your project dashboard shows these traces as a conversation view — system prompt, user messages, assistant responses, tool calls, and reasoning/thinking blocks rendered inline.

 from opentelemetry import trace